-Article 25.3.
-FUTURE NEGOTIATIONS
+ARTICLE 25.3: FUTURE NEGOCIONESSES

-The parties agree that it is in their interest to deepen their trade relations through the development of this Agreement, For that purpose, they shall decide, on a mutually agreed basis, to initiate a process of negotiation within five years of the date of entry into force of this Agreement, and to this end shall decide on a mutually agreeable basis to initiate a process of negotiation within five years of the date of entry into force of this Agreement to broaden and deepen market access conditions.
+The Parties agree that it is in their interest to deepen their trade relations through the development of this Agreement.

+this Agreement is developed, they shall decide, on a mutually agreed basis, to initiate a process of negotiation t o initiate a process of negotiation within five years of the date of entry into force of this Agreement, and to this end shall decide on a mutually agreeable basis to initiate a process of negotiation within five years of the date of entry into force of this Agreement.

+entry into force of this Agreement to broaden and deepen market access conditions.

-Article 25.4.
-AMENDMENT TO THE WTO AGREEMENT
+ARTICLE 25.4: AMENDMENT TO THE WTO AGREEMENT

-If any provision of the WTO Agreement that the Parties have incorporated into this Agreement is amended, the Parties shall consult with a view to assessing the need to modify the provisions of this Agreement accordingly.
+If any provision of the WTO Agreement that the Parties have incorporated into the WTO Agreement is Agreement is amended, the Parties shall consult with a view to assessing the not incorporated into the WTO Agreement, the Parties shall not be bound by it.

-Article 25.5.
-RESERVATIONS
+need to amend the provisions of this Agreement as appropriate.

+AR tICLE 25.5: RESERVATIONS